What To Do In Lincoln UK In 2 Days

 Here are my recommendations on what to do in Lincoln UK in a weekend, where to eat, where to stay and other suggestions to make the most of your time in this charming city.

-P.S.
-This post contains affiliate links.
-If you click through and purchase something, I receive a small commission of the price at no extra cost to you.
-This helps me to keep the content up to date and make other improvements to the blog.
+This post contains affiliate links, and as an Amazon Associate, I earn from qualifying purchases.
+If you click through and purchase something, I receive a small commission on the price at no extra cost to you.
+This helps me keep the content up to date and make other improvements to the blog.

 What To Do In Lincoln UK

-Lincoln Cathedral is one of those places you cannot miss when visiting this beautiful city, and it’s considered one of the best cathedrals in England.
+Lincoln Cathedral is one of the best things to do in Lincoln City Centre.
+It’s one of those places you cannot miss when visiting this beautiful city, and it’s considered one of the best cathedrals in England.
 It’s located near the tourist information centre, opposite Lincoln Castle.

 The Lincoln Imp is probably one of the most popular stories in Lincoln.
 Folk stories tell that he was a small but naughty creature that used to create chaos around the Midlands.
 Until one day, the angels had enough and turned him into stone.